fr en es pt ja

 Associated Optical and Astronomical Phenomena

 During a total eclipse, sunlight undergoes several physical processes before reaching the Moon: refraction in the Earth's atmosphere, absorption by aerosols, and selective scattering of short wavelengths.
-The light spectrum that reaches the Moon is thus dominated by red and orange, explaining the appearance known as the blood moon.
-Partial eclipses do not always exhibit this phenomenon because only part of the Moon enters the shadow.
+The light spectrum reaching the lunar surface is therefore dominated by red and orange components, explaining the appearance known as the blood Moon.
+The exact shade depends on the distribution of particles and the density profile of the atmosphere traversed by the solar rays tangential to the Earth.

 Typical Characteristics of Red Moons During Eclipses